-690A Fourth Year Project- Pinned: three cardboard boxes approximately 9"x12" or two 18"x24" wooden boxes with minimum of 12 orders and 150 insects, no maximum.
+- 690A Fourth year project: Pinned Insects up to eight cardboard boxes approximately 9 inches x 12 inches, or two 18 inches x 24 inches wooden boxes, with minimum of 12 orders and 150 insects, no maximum.
 An addition cardboard or wooden box with an example of insect damage, the stage of the insect causing the damage and any other stage of the insect that helps identify the problem.
 Include information in the display that tells how the insect is controlled.
-Life cycle of two insects may be displayed if desired.
+Life cycle of two insects may be displayed if desired. - 690B Fourth year project: Insect Photography at least 150 photographs (no maximum), with at least 12 orders represented.
+Specifications are otherwise the same as 689B.